Begin with a visual examination of your breasts

-If you have a disability that makes it difficult to examine your breasts using this technique — for instance, you have use of only one hand or you have trouble steadying your hands — you likely can still conduct a breast self-exam.
+If you have a disability that makes it difficult to examine your breasts using this technique, you likely can still conduct a breast self-exam.
 Ask your doctor to show you ways you can examine your breasts.

-- Mathias KL, et al. Palpable presentation of breast cancer persists in the era of screening mammography.
+- Mathis KL, et al. Palpable presentation of breast cancer persists in the era of screening mammography.
 Journal of the American College of Surgeons.
 2010;210:314.

 - Mac Bride MB, et al. The evolution of the breast self-examination to breast awareness.
 The Breast Journal.
 2012;18:641.